BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 ## Version control

 The server runs [GitLab](https://about.gitlab.com/).
+If you need to use Git for your projects, please send your request to BPLIM (bplim@bportugal.pt).

 In case you want to use Git you should request it from BPLIM (bplim@bportugal.pt).

   > [Wikipedia](https://en.wikipedia.org/wiki/Git):
   >